nweidenh/startup/notes.md

 Websocket
 To debug, you have to run the F5 through the index.js file If your debugger breaks, you may need to create a launch file

+This Websocket feels similar to in CS240.
+Need to create the on connection functionality and only send messages to others, not yourself.
+Confirm the console is still alive with the isAlive function